husnain-devops/semeval26_psycholinguistic_markers/datasheet.md

 ## Motivation

-_The questions in this section are primarily intended to encourage dataset creators to clearly articulate their reasons for creating the dataset and to promote transparency about funding interests._

 ### For what purpose was the dataset created?

-_Was there a specific task in mind?
-Was there a specific gap that needed to be filled?
-Please provide a description._

 The dataset was created to address the lack of benchmarks for detecting conspiracy-related content in everyday online conversational settings.
 It introduces a novel dataset and span identification task focused on uncovering psycholinguistic markers of conspiracy theories.
 The goal is to improve the performance of conspiracy detection models by leveraging these markers in topic-agnostic conversations.